 This ride never made a lot of sense at the other Disney parks and needed an overhaul that it got when the ride became Soarin’ Around The World.
 This worked much better, as it never really made any sense in Florida to only fly over California.
 But at Disneyland California, it made perfect sense and we actually much preferred it.

-Disney seems to be seeing sense on this and for most of last Summer (2019) the Original returned and Soarin’ was back to Cali only, But the ride has no returned to the World but maybe Disney will permanently bring back the Over California Theme for good or just keep switching between the two periodically.
+Disney seems to be seeing sense on this and for most of last Summer (2019) the Original returned and Soarin’ was back to Cali only, But the ride has not returned to the World but maybe Disney will permanently bring back the Over California Theme for good or just keep switching between the two periodically.
 But it seems one way or another the California flights are not dead just yet!

-You can see the old video here, it is not as good quality nor as an impressive ride but it just feels right in the Disney California Adventure Park, We would love to see a re-shot new version of the California Film!
+You can see the old video above, it is not as good quality nor as an impressive ride but it just feels right in the Disney California Adventure Park, We would love to see a re-shot new version of the California Film!

 Queue And Theme